Articles on: Checkout

 When you had an upsell run without an A/B test, keep that unchanged (‘control’) and add a ‘challenger’ with one variable that’s updated to test a hypothesis.

-Something to note: when you choose to run an A/B test, you can no longer switch the offer from a manually chosen product to an automagically (AI) chosen product.
+Note: When you choose to run an A/B test, you can no longer switch the offer from a manually chosen product to an automagically (AI) chosen product.
 This would invalidate the A/B test as too many variables would change.

-Updated on: 12/12/2022
+Updated on: 11/02/2025

 Was this article helpful?